2000 unrest in Kosovo: Events

 On 8 March, the FRY complained about the escalation of violence in the region, evidence that according to them, supported that the KLA was still active.
 On 15 March another FRY complaint protested KFOR establishment of an extended security zone in North Mitrovica, during which 16 Serb civilians were injured by stun grenades and tear gas.
-The FRY saw KFOR's actions as supporting the Albanians, pressuring Serbs to move out of Kosovo, and expected that they ensure minimum security and normal living in Mitrovica, "the last Serb refuge in Kosovo and Metohija".
+The FRY saw KFOR's actions as supporting the Albanians, pressuring Serbs to move out of Kosovo, and expected that they ensure minimum security and normal living in Mitrovica, "the last Serb refugee in Kosovo and Metohija".

 The French KFOR was met with controversy, their risk-averting measures being called "cowardice", straining relations with other KFOR troops and the UNMIK; Danish soldiers complained and UN police felt abandoned.
-An example of French inaction was an event in June 2000, when a Serbian mob trapped a small group of Albanians and American police officers, then attacked an American colleague trying to reach them, 10 m from a French checkpoint – the French troops withdrawing to their vehicles.
-Between April and September the FRY issued several documents to the UN Security Council about violence against Serbs and other non-Albanians.
+An example of French inaction was an event in June 2000, when a Serbian mob trapped a small group of Albanians and American police officers, then attacked an American colleague trying to reach them, 10 meters from a French checkpoint.
+The French troops were withdrawing to their vehicles during the incident.
+Between April and September 2000 the FRY issued several documents to the UN Security Council about violence against Serbs and other non-Albanians.
 On 6 June, a grenade was thrown at a crowd of ethnic Serbs waiting for a bus in the town square of Gračanica, injuring three people, which was followed by some civil unrest.

 UNMIK crime statistics on evictions, intimidation and arson in Albanian-majority Pristina and Gnjilane in 2000 are consistent with a strategy of forced expulsion of ethnic Serbs and other non-Albanian minorities.